 My SD card: The SanDisk Extreme Pro SDXC UHS-I Memory Card

-I’ve been using the SanDisk Extreme Pro 64GB SDXC UHS-I Memory Card for over a year now with my Sony A7s camera and have had zero write failures and zero corrupted files.
+I’ve been using the SanDisk Extreme Pro 64GB SDXC UHS-I Memory Card for over a year now and have had zero write failures and corrupted files.
 This card has a read speed of up to 95 MB/second, and a write speed of up to 90 MB/second.
-It is also rated by the SD Card Association specifically for video use with a Video Speed Class 30 which ensures uninterrupted Full HD and 4K video recording.
-The Extreme Pro cards are also designed to withstand extreme environments and are shockproof, temperature-proof, waterproof and X-ray proof.
+It is also rated by the SD Card Association specifically for video, and ensures uninterrupted HD and 4K video recording.
+These cards are also designed to withstand extreme environments and are shockproof, temperature-proof, waterproof and X-ray proof.

 SanDisk Extreme Pro SDXC UHS-I Memory Card (64 GB)

 SD cards are small in size but an integral part to shooting video efficiently.
-You should now have a good idea of what to look for when buying one, and also how to efficiently use and manage them.
+You now have a good idea of what to look for and how to use SD cards for video.
 If you have any other questions or tips that could help others, please leave a comment below!